qwirky-yuzu/qwirky-yuzu/README.md

 - 👋 Hi, I’m @qwirky-yuzu
 - 👀 I’m interested in data analytics and AI!
 - 🌱 I’m currently learning data analytics, ML, DevSecOps ....
-(I have a lot to learn)
+(I have a lot to learn!)
 - 💞️ I’m looking to collaborate on any interesting data analytics or ML related projects.
 - 📫 How to reach me ...